 It is emphasized that concepts relevant to HIV management evolve rapidly.
 The Panel has a mechanism to update recommendations on a regular basis, and the most recent information is available on the AIDSinfo Web site (http://AIDSinfo.nih.gov).

 What's New in the Document?

-The following changes have been made to several sections of the October 10, 2006 version of the guidelines.
-Additional revisions to other sections of these guidelines will be released in 2008.
+The following changes have been made to several sections of the December 1, 2007 version of the guidelines.